fallahn/xygine/tutorial/part_6/readme.md

    `Scene::addPostProcess<T>()`, and of course you can implement your own.

- - Animated Sprites. `xy::Sprite` fully supports multiframe animation via the `SpriteAnimator` system, in combinations with the `SpriteAnimation` component and metadata provided by the `SpriteSheet` format.
+ - Animated Sprites. `xy::Sprite` fully supports multiframe animation via the `SpriteAnimator` system, in combination with the `SpriteAnimation` component and metadata provided by the `SpriteSheet` format.

  - Networking. xygine has complete network support via the Enet game networking library.